Case Study: Eli Lilly and Company—Employee Journeys and People StrategyJan 17, 2019

 Women feel like “imposters.”
 Asian employees feel like they are “backstage.”
-African American employees feel like they are always “on stage.”
+Black employees feel like they are always “on stage.”
 Latino employees feel “invisible” compared to their counterparts.
-These are a few examples of employee-reported biases and barriers unpacked by Lilly’s honest, compelling initiative Employee Journeys and People Strategy.
-The result, according to employees we spoke with during our 2019 Catalyst Award review and assessment, was the creation of tangible strategies to pave the way for a more open, transparent, and inclusive workplace culture.
+These are a few examples of employee-reported, perceived biases and barriers unpacked by Eli Lilly and Company’s honest, compelling initiative Employee Journeys and People Strategy.
+The result, according to employees we spoke with during our 2019 Catalyst Award review and assessment, was the creation of tangible strategies used to pave the way for a more open, transparent, and inclusive workplace culture.

-In 2015, senior leaders took the global pharmaceutical company’s go-to-market expertise in understanding patient journeys and turned it inward to better understand employees’ career journeys and barriers to advancement.
+In 2015, senior leaders turned the global pharmaceutical company’s go-to-market expertise in understanding patient journeys inward to better understand employees’ career journeys and barriers to advancement.
 The initiative’s focus on “moments of truth” and creating a common language has helped employees more easily relate to and understand one another’s individual and cultural experiences.
-The result is a strong, company-wide network of allies and champions.
+The result is a strong, companywide network of allies and champions.

-- Storytelling focused on inspiring employees to engage with the journeys of women, African American, Latino, and Asian employees.
+- Storytelling focused on inspiring employees to engage with the journeys of women, Black, Latino, and Asian employees.
 For instance, actors portray real employees’ workplace experiences in professionally produced videos.

 - Innovation Labs where leaders and employees share their experiences and together create actionable solutions.

 - Data analyses to inform the initiative’s work and measure progress against short-term representation goals in management on a quarterly basis and report out results to the broader organization.
-New goals are set every two years.
+Lilly leaders re-evaluate and have set new goals for the next two years.

 - Intentional talent management, including more frequent feedback, periodically revisiting employee-potential questionnaires, and training such as global Conscious Inclusion and cultural literacy training for managers to explore the impact of bias and to produce action plans to achieve more inclusive leadership.